Why Instagram Restricted Your Account: Common Reasons and How to Fix It

 Permanent Restrictions

-Most restrictions are temporary and lift automatically if you stop the problematic behavior.
+Most restrictions lift automatically once you stop the problematic behavior.

 Red Flags That Lead to Restrictions